ihavenonickname/Serilog.Sinks.BetterSqlite/README.md

 The throughput of this background task depends on the batch size, the size of the log events, and your hardware:

 - With a batch size of `1` (writing each log individually), you can expect a few hundred log events per second.
-- With larger batch sizes (e.g. `1000`), throughput can easily reach tens of thousands of log events per second.
+- With larger batch sizes (e.g. `1000`), throughput can easily reach hundreds of thousands of log events per second.

 Regardless of batch size, issuing a log event will not block your application’s execution, since the work is performed asynchronously in the background.